Has Your Business Been Interrupted by the Coronavirus?

 The United States Government has made strides to help keep businesses afloat in tandem with social distancing mandates to halt the coronavirus spread and flatten the curve.
 The Payroll Protection Program is one such program, which grants loans to qualifying businesses to help keep employees on payroll during this difficult time.
 Even with these efforts, many businesses are severely struggling because they aren’t getting the insurance payouts they rightfully should.

 If your business cannot operate, you have paid premiums so insurance coverage will reimburse your losses.
-Sadly, despite the payment of these premiums, insurance companies are denying these claims.
+Sadly, despite the payment of these premiums, insurance companies are denying these business interruption claims.
 If your business has suffered economic damages due to the coronavirus pandemic, contact us today.
 We may be able to help.